 Neutering a male pet involves removal of the testicles and any spermatic ducts.
 Just like the female procedure, your male cat or dog will be given anesthesia and pain medication and positioned on their back.
 Preparing a male cat for this procedure is a bit different because cats have more sensitive skin in the area than dogs.
 For your feline friend, one or two incisions can be made, usually just large enough to slide the testes through.
 These incisions are generally left to close without sutures.
 For your canine friend, a larger incision is usually made, and the testes are pushed up to be removed.
 These incisions are usually closed with sutures.

 With any surgery, your pet will need some time and extra care to ensure they are healing properly.
 We provide you with all the information you need to take care of your pet at home after their surgery, and we are always here to answer questions or give you post-op support.
-Now that you know more about what is involved with neutering, you might find yourself wondering if and when you should neuter your pet.
+You might find yourself wondering if and when you should neuter your pet.
 We’ve got you covered in our next blog post!
 Stay tuned for Part Two: Why you should neuter your pet and when to do it.